Lecturer - Art Practice

 Basic Qualifications (by the time of application): Candidates must hold an advanced degree or be enrolled in an advanced degree program.

 Additional Qualifications (by start date): Advanced degree by start date

 Preferred Qualifications: MFA or equivalent international degree.
 Outstanding oral and written communication skills, excellent interpersonal skills, and teaching experience

 Salary: Commensurate with qualifications and experience.
 Approximate starting salary of $6,202 (part-time 11% position for Summer Session).
 Approximate starting salary of $56,381 annually for the academic year.
 Some credit may be given to prior college-level teaching experience.

-Appointments for summer are usually reviewed in March, appointments for Fall are usually reviewed in April, and appointments for Spring are usually reviewed in October.
+Appointments for summer and fall are usually reviewed in March or April, and appointments for spring are usually reviewed in October or November.

 Letters of reference will only be solicited for finalists.